- Where do I apply?

 When do I qualify for an abatement?

-If you use all of your income to pay for basic living expenses (like rent or house payment, lights, heat, and food), then you should be able to get an abatement.
+If you use all of your income to pay for basic living expenses, then you should be able to get an abatement.

 If you cannot explain how you spend all of your money or if you spent some of your money on non-essential items, you may have a harder time getting an abatement.
 If you own valuable property you could sell, you may not qualify.